Liquid Intelligent Metasurface for Fluid Antennas-Assisted Networks: System Model and Problem Formulation

 \endgroup In \eqref{con1}, maximum power is constrained by $P_{\text{max}}$. \eqref{con2} stands for LIM phase-shift constraint.
-Constraints \eqref{con3} and \eqref{con4} limits the minimum distance threshold between the antenna of FAS and elements of LIM respectively as $d_{\text{th}}^{\rm FA}$ and $d_{\text{th}}^{\rm LM}$. \eqref{con5} limits the positions within the antenna array $\mathcal{A}_p$ and metasurface $\mathcal{A}_r$.
+Constraints \eqref{con3} and \eqref{con4} limit the minimum distance threshold between the antenna of FAS and elements of LIM as $d_{\text{th}}^{\rm FA}$ and $d_{\text{th}}^{\rm LM}$, respectively. \eqref{con5} limits the positions within the antenna array $\mathcal{A}_p$ and metasurface $\mathcal{A}_r$.
 The problem is non-linear and non-convex, which is challenging.
-Therefore, we propose an alternative optimization technique to iteratively transform and solve the subproblems, which is elaborated in the following section.
+Therefore, we employ alternating optimization to iteratively solve the subproblems, elaborated as follows.